 The Runtime Feeds Preferences are used to display and change the currently installed runtimes as well as the runtime in current use.
 GameMaker Studio 2 can have several different runtime tools installed at any one time and you can set which one to use from this preference.
 Ideally you want to be using the most up-to-date runtime, but sometimes it may have an issue, or you may be required to use an older one for comparability, etc... and so you can change the runtime tools that GameMaker Studio 2 uses to build your game here.

 Once a Runtime Feed has been created it will be listed in this section as a sub-category, and you should always have at least one feed listed (by default this would be the Master feed).
-The runtime feed options are given below for Master, but they will be the same for any others:
+Regardless of the runtime being used, they will all have the same features, outlined below using the Master feed as an example:

-The Master Runtime Feed preferences are used to select, install and un-install the different runtime tools (this page will be the same too for any further runtime feeds that you have added).
+The Runtime Feed preferences are used to select, install and un-install the different runtime tools.
 At the top you have the current runtime tools being used, the date it was created, and the location that it is stored in on the hard drive.
 Beneath these details you can find a list of all the available runtimes, and you can choose any one from this list to change to being the "running" runtime used for compiling your projects.

 To select a different runtime to use, simply find it in the list and then double click on it.
 If the runtime has not been downloaded and installed, then you will be prompted to do so, and once it has been installed you will be prompted to close and restart the IDE so that the new runtime can be initialised.